Bannini/WinMSSScripts/README.md

 - launches your server
 - (optional) launches a tool so you can view the log files in realtime.

-# What is does not do
+# What it does not do
 - It doesn't display the console output and writing to logs.
 On a batch script you can have one or the other.
 We would need things like a named pipe and a more sophisitcated app to read from that pipe, display and log it.
 I really wanted something simple and obvious.
 - It doesn't support automatic shutdowns.
 You need to type in "stop" to get a clean shutdown as usual.
 - It doesn't support automatic restarts on server crashes.